Taylor Porter Partner Edward “Ted” J. Laperouse II serves as the Firm’s Practice Group Leader of the Construction Law Practice Group.

 Having practiced law since 1998, Ted’s practice is primarily focused in construction litigation and commercial law, and he routinely handles both litigation and transactional matters in these areas on behalf of his clients throughout Louisiana.
 Ted also serves as a mediator in the field of construction law.

-Within the construction industry, Ted serves as President of the South Central Louisiana Chapter of the Construction Financial Managers Association (CFMA); Attorney’s Counsel for the American Subcontractors Association (ASA); and General Counsel for both the ASA Louisiana Chapter and Baton Rouge Chapter.
+Within the construction industry, Ted serves as Immediate Past President and current Board Member of the South Central Louisiana Chapter of the Construction Financial Managers Association (CFMA); Attorney’s Counsel for the American Subcontractors Association (ASA); and Chapter Legal Counsel and Board Member for both the ASA Louisiana Chapter and Baton Rouge Chapter.
 He is active in the American Bar Association (ABA) Forum on the Construction Industry, and serves on its Membership Committee.

 Ted has been a featured speaker at the Construction SuperConference, which is recognized as the preeminent construction conference with presentations and seminars from top legal, consulting, and leaders of construction companies.
 Ted also routinely speaks on the topic of Construction Law for various trade associations and professional organizations.